Pregnancy & Pain – The common issues faced by expectant mothers

 Pregnancy brings joy, but has its woes as well.
 Painful problems like lower back pain and incontinence commonly plague expectant mothers with discomfort, but what’s worse is if they are ignored and remain unattended to.

-In this series, our Principal Physiotherapist, Sylvia Ho discuss extensively the common issues faced by expectant mothers, how to identify them and what physiotherapy can do to ease the symptoms and ultimately, pave the way to a more comfortable pregnancy and subsequent childbirth.
+In this series, our Principal Physiotherapist, Sylvia Ho discuss extensively the common issues faced by expectant mothers, how to identify them and what physiotherapy service can do to ease the symptoms and ultimately, pave the way to a more comfortable pregnancy and subsequent childbirth.

 Pregnancy problem: arched back posture